Acebond/gomux/README.md

 The "CloseWrite" flag shuts down the writing side of the stream.

 The "CloseStream" flag indicates that the stream has been closed by the peer.

+The "WindowUpdate" flag indicates to the peer that length bytes have been read from the read buffer.

 ## Benchmark
 Gomux on an i5-13600K can transfer approximately 4500 MB/s.
 The number of streams does not impact performance.